2016 Census Rollout - Municipal

 Overall municipalities in Ontario are

 growing.
-The median population in Ontario municipalities rose from 6,808 in
+The median population in Ontario municipalities rose from 6,

 |